The most photogenic places in Cusco for your next trip

 Sacsayhuamán

-A must-see destination during your first days in Cusco, Sacsayhuamán is an archaeological fortress that boasts some of the largest and perfectly carved walls of all Incan heritage.
-Surrounded by vast natural fields, this place beautifully combines both perspectives, offering you the perfect photo opportunity.
-Additionally, Sacsayhuamán is also home to many viewpoints, from where you can appreciate the city in all its splendor.
+A must-visit destination during your first days in Cusco, Sacsayhuamán is an archaeological fortress featuring some of the largest and most perfectly carved walls of the entire Inca legacy.
+Surrounded by vast natural fields, this site beautifully combines both perspectives, offering the perfect photo opportunity.
+In addition, Sacsayhuamán is also home to several viewpoints where you can admire the city in all its splendor.

-- Recommended route: Private city tour around Cusco
+- Recommended tour: Private city tour of Cusco

-- Best time: Early morning to enjoy warm weather and avoid crowds.
+- Best time: Early morning, to enjoy a warm climate and fewer crowds.

 -